What does it take to succeed in college?

 Relax yourself physically during the test: If you are relaxed physically, you are more likely to be relaxed mentally as well.
 If you notice that you are not thinking well, pause, lay your test aside, and take several slow, deep breaths.
 Concentrate on your breathing.

 If you find yourself panicking, take a moment and collect your thoughts.
-People can get caught in panic and stay there, but often it takes only a moment to get out.
+People can get caught in a panic and stay there, but often it takes only a moment to get out.
 Stretch your arms and legs, take some deep breaths, think some positive thoughts (“I can pass this test,” “I will be OK”), and go on to an easier problem.
 Above all, remember that worrying will only hurt you, as even if the test is difficult, worrying will only make it more difficult; conversely, relaxing will clear your mind and make your performance better.

 The best frame of mind for taking tests is a state of relaxed concentration.
 When you are concentrating on the task at hand, you can focus all of your energy on your work, instead of wasting your time on worry.